DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 * have settled or pre-settled status under the [EU Settlement Scheme (EUSS)](https://www.gov.uk/settled-status-eu-citizens-families)
 * have [indefinite leave to remain](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk)

-You will not need to be sponsored for a Student or Skilled worker visa if you have a:
+You will not need to be sponsored for a Student or Skilled Worker visa if you have a:

 * [British National (Overseas) visa](https://www.gov.uk/british-national-overseas-bno-visa)